Skip to content

 You can also use other validation libraries.
 Return the result of the schema validation from the validate function, and the config object will be typed accordingly:

-import { ConfigBuilder } from "@layerfig/config";
+import { ConfigBuilder, FileSource } from "@layerfig/config";

 import * as v from "valibot";